tihomir-kit/tkit.dev/content/blog/2021/08/28/vertical-slice-architecture-pitch/index.md

 ## Vertical Slice

-We use SPA's on the client-side.
-There we already started grouping code by features a long time ago because it's just much more convenient.
+We use SPA's on client-side.
+There, we already started grouping code by features a long time ago because it's just much more convenient.
 Module routing, service code, controllers, templates, components most often all get grouped together inside a dedicated folder.
 VueJS and React even go as far to encourage putting controllers, templates and styles into a single file.

 Vertical slice architecture that Jimmy Bogard describes is in a way similar to that.